 The WHO announcement marking the EVD outbreak as a Public Health Emergency of International Concern has led to new travel restrictions in many African countries as a result of the EVD outbreak.
 Authorities in a number of countries have implemented flight bans and an increasing number of carriers have indefinitely suspended flights into Guinea, Sierra Leone and Liberia.
 Many land borders have been closed.

 Health screening is being undertaken at many international airports that have direct flights into the region or that are major air travel hubs.
-Travellers with fever or Ebola-like symptoms may be subject to quarantine or denied entry or exit from certain countries.
+Travellers with fever or EVD-like symptoms may be subject to quarantine or denied entry or exit from certain countries.
 If you are unwell, you should consider the possible implications of this health screening should you choose to travel to west Africa.

 A summary of restrictions is detailed below, based on the latest confirmed advice from foreign governments.
 This list is not exhaustive.
 If you are planning travel, you should be aware that further restrictions may be put in place with little or no notice.
-Monitor the media closely and before you travel, confirm that borders remain open and/or check with your carrier for the most up to date information on flight schedules and possible cancellations.
+Monitor the media closely and before you travel, confirm that borders remain open and/or check with your carrier for the most up to date information on flight schedules.

 Guinea: Land borders with Senegal, Sierra Leone and Liberia have been closed.
 Health screenings have been introduced at border crossings.
 Travellers with fever or EVD-like symptoms are subject to quarantine or denied entry or exit from the country.
 Only a small number of carriers are continuing to operate commercial flights.

-Nigeria: A small number of cases of EVD, including deaths, have now been confirmed in Nigeria.
-As a measure to control the disease, Nigeria has introduced health screening measures for passengers arriving and departing at all airports in Nigeria.
+Nigeria: A small number of cases of EVD, including deaths, have been confirmed in Nigeria.
+The virus has now largely been contained.
+To prevent further imported cases, health screening measures for passengers arriving and departing at all airports in Nigeria.

 Democratic Republic of the Congo (DRC): The government of the DRC has confirmed that an EVD outbreak has occurred in Equateur Province in northern DRC.
-DRC authorities believe that this is a separate strain of EVD from the west Africa outbreak.
+This is a separate strain of EVD from the west Africa outbreak.
 Travellers should carefully consider the likely impact on their travel plans of any restrictions on movement that may be imposed in the future.